 TSU's business and associated infrastructure investments are subject to physical risks such as fires, floods, explosions, leaks, sabotage, terrorism, equipment malfunction, natural disaster, and severe weather conditions, many of which are beyond the control of the TSU.
-Climate change can increase the frequency and severity of extreme weather events.
+Terrorist attacks and threats, escalation of military activity or acts of war, or other civil unrest or activism may have significant effects on general economic conditions and may cause fluctuations in consumer confidence and spending and market liquidity, each of which could adversely affect TSU's business.
+Future terrorist attacks, rumors or threats of war, actual conflicts involving the United States or Canada, or military or trade disruptions may significantly affect TSU's operations and those of its customers.
+Strategic targets, such as energy infrastructure assets, may be at greater risk of future attacks than other targets in the United States and Canada.
+An outbreak of infectious disease, a pandemic or a similar public health threat could adversely impact the Company by causing operating, supply chain and project development delays, disruptions and challenges, labour shortages and challenges and shutdowns (including as a result of government regulation and prevention measures), and increased costs to the Company.
+Additionally, climate change can increase the frequency and severity of extreme weather events.
 Any of these hazards can interrupt operations, impact the Company's reputation, cause loss of life or personal injury, result in loss of or damage to equipment, property, information technology systems, related data and control systems, and cause environmental damage that may include polluting water, land or air.
 Unplanned outages or prolonged downtime for maintenance and repair typically increase operation and maintenance expenses and reduce revenues.
 Losses resulting from repair costs and lost revenues could substantially exceed insurance coverage and any increased rates.